 Avoid metrics for administrative tasks like updating the CRM or turning in sales reports where possible.
 While these items are part of your reps jobs, they’re not what’s moving the needle for your business.

-Specific metrics like qualified leads, outbound calls, proposals sent, meetings, and deals won vs. lost can help you as a manager understand how people are spending their time and which activities are having the most impact.
+Specific metrics like qualified leads, outbound calls, proposals sent, sales meetings, and deals won vs. lost can help you as a manager understand how people are spending their time and which activities are having the most impact.

 Before selecting the metrics you want to include, get a baseline.
 Look at any sales KPIs you’re already tracking and determine the metrics most important to your business.
 This could look like any activity that helps boost your win rate.
 So, for example, if you know that meeting face-to-face (in person or over Zoom) boosts the likelihood of closing a deal by 30%, the number of face-to-face meetings in a time period might be a good thing to include on your scorecard to encourage reps to schedule more face time with customers.